Dhanavel308/AI_Lab_2023-24/Ex.No6_Towersofhanoi.md

-# Ex.No: 6   Logic Programming – Factorial of number
+# Ex.No: 6   Towers of Hanoi
 ### REGISTER NUMBER : 212222060039
 ### AIM:
 To  write  a logic program  to solve Towers of Hanoi problem  using SWI-PROLOG.
 ### Algorithm:
 1. Start the program
 2. Write a rules for finding solution of Towers of Hanoi in SWI-PROLOG.
 3.  a )	If only one disk  => Move disk from X to Y.
 4.  b)	If Number of disk greater than 0 then
-5.        i)	Move  N-1 disks from X to Z.
+5. Move  N-1 disks from X to Z.
-6.        ii)	Move  Nth disk from X to Y
+6. Move  Nth disk from X to Y
-7.        iii)	Move  N-1 disks from Y to X.
+7. Move  N-1 disks from Y to X.
 8. Run the program  to find answer of  query.

 ### Program:
 ```